stehrn/go-java/README.md

 ```java
 [error] (run-main-0) java.lang.OutOfMemoryError: unable to create native thread
 ```
-On my macbook I could create 2048 threads before "running out of memory", this is actually linked to the `kern.num_taskthreads` setting of 2048, so problem here was not so much to do with memory, but the number of threads the OS supports for my user.
+On my macbook (2.2 GHz Intel Core i7, 16 GB 1600 MHz DDR3) I could create 2048 threads before "running out of memory", this is actually linked to the `kern.num_taskthreads` setting of 2048, so problem here was not so much to do with memory, but the number of threads the OS supports for my user.
 All platforms will impost limits though.

 #### Large thread stack size
 OS threads have a high memory footprint because each thread has a fixed (stack) size - the (64-bit) default is 1MB, and whilst this can be reduced using the `-Xss` flag, setting it too low will lead to a runtime `StackOverflowError`, at this point you need to increase stack size, or re-write the code to use less stack space (e.g. remove recursive method calls).